ryankdwyer/markdown_parser/README.md

  whitespace.
 - Finally, concatenate each line into a complete string and output to the given filename.
+ - The MarkdownParser class can be used in a script or imported into another module.
+In its current form, it requires no configuration.
+It is however , simple to extend by creating new preprocessors, parsers, or postprocessors.

 ## Drawbacks:

-- While regex can be efficient, there is a tradeoff for readability and clarity.
+- While regex can be efficient, there is a trade off for readability and clarity.
 - If more Parsers are added, the order in which they are applied is important.
 This could potentially be resolved with a priority queue, to assign each parser with a relative weight.